PLEASE PLAN AHEAD

 Step 5 - Convictions/Malpractice Applicants

 Applicants with convictions, malpractice, discipline, etc. (regardless of how long ago the event took place) may require the file to be forwarded to a paralegal and/or board liaison for further review.
-This may take up to 30 business day or approximately 6 weeks.
+This may take up to six weeks or more during peak workloads.

 Step 6 - Board Review